Skip to content

 Enterprise Resource Planning Topics

-What is ERP System?
-(Definition of Enterprise Resource Planning)
+What is Enterprise Resource Planning (ERP) ?

-ERP System comes with a wide range of features and capabilities.
+Enterprise Resource Planning comes with a wide range of features and capabilities.
 It eliminates manual work and makes business processes less error-prone.
 It provides the capability to get real-time information about various ongoing processes for expense tracking, project planning, seamless integration, and other purposes.
 It helps decision-makers make strategic decisions based on a single source of truth, optimize resources, reduce costs, and increase profits.

 Enterprise Resource Planning (ERP) can be defined as a software system used by enterprises to efficiently automate and manage their core business processes.
 Various departments work together to run the company effectively.
 An ERP system integrates these departments under a single platform to efficiently manage the numerous processes, enabling a seamless flow of data between them.